w-songsong/w-songsong/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning pathyou
 - 📫 How to reach me :you better don’t
--this is a copy of my self-learning homework for graduate college -still updating
+- this is a copy of my self-learning homework for graduate college
+- still updating